It's good news

-Maryland introduced its new, highly secure driver's license and state-issued identification card.
-It's good news for the state's residents, including millions of drivers who need a license to prove their entitlement to operate a vehicle; and for law enforcement too.
-Now when individuals renew their driving license or identification card, they'll be getting a high-tech ID card that keeps their data safe from tampering, and that makes it easier for police and other authorities to verify a person's identity.
+When individuals renew their driving license or identification card, they'll get a high-tech ID card that keeps their data safe from tampering, making it easier for police and other authorities to verify a person's identity.

-for the fraudsters, who'll be confronted with a wide array of security features that are virtually impossible to replicate.
+It's bad news for the fraudsters, who'll be confronted with a wide array of security features that are virtually impossible to replicate.

 These will include some particular engraved images – important Maryland symbols such as the state flag (see top left), the blue crab of the Chesapeake (bottom right), and the Baltimore oriole, the official state bird, which all appear on the new identification card.

 The state-issued identification card is widely used as a photo ID by residents who do not have a driver's license or are too young to have one.
-Both are regularly handed over to verify a person's identity, for example, when boarding an airplane, getting a job, or setting up a bank account.

 Real ID concerns

-The Department of Homeland Security continually updates the lists of US states compliant with the Real ID Act, and whose driver's federal agencies will accept licenses as proof of identity.
+The Department of Homeland Security continually updates the lists of US states compliant with the Real ID Act and whose driver's federal agencies will accept licenses as proof of identity.

 MD's driver's license is Real ID-compliant (Star on the upper right)